 There are a range of scholarships available to members attending Summer School and applications should be made by mid-November for Summer School the following year.
-Further details are given on the application form and in the sections below.

 Scholarships are offered annually to cover residential and course fees for Summer School.
 These comprise general JMMF scholarships open to members: